WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ## Webpack & Babel

-The @wordpress/scripts package handles the default configuration for Webpack and Babel.
-You need to add the following packages
+The `@wordpress/scripts` package handles the default configuration for Webpack and Babel.
+You need to add the following packages:

 ```
 npm install --save-dev webpack webpack-cli @wordpress/babel-preset-default babel-plugin-transform-react-jsx
 ```

-The scripts package expects the source file to compile to be found at `src/index.js` and will output to `build/index.js`.
-So create a basic block to build.
+The scripts package expects the source file to compile to be found at `src/index.js`, and will save the compiled output to `build/index.js`.

+With that in mind, let's set up a basic block.
 Create a file at `src/index.js` with the following content:

 ```js
 const { registerBlockType } = wp.blocks;